rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

 #### 2.0 - Set the shiny kiosk application local web server to run at at boot

-Shiny kiosk  is a background server application needed by the kiosk web pages.
-We want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the MOTUS_USER user logs in)
+Shiny kiosk App.R is the background server application needed by the kiosk web pages.
+So we want it to start at boot so it’s running and ready whenever the kiosk gui is displayed by OpenKiosk (eg.when ever the MOTUS_USER user logs in).
+This is accomplished by setting a job that starts in the background on boot using the Windows Task Manager.

-There are two files in the project directory.

-File 1 - MOTUS_MSWINDOWS_STARTSERVER.bat is the command file that starts the kiosk server

-File 2 - MOTUS_MSWINDOWS_STARTSERVER_TASK.xml is used to create the task scheduler job that runs the above .bat file at system boot

 **2.1** - Login as administrator Admin

-**2.2** - Check the path to the installed version of R.
+**2.2** - Check the path to the installed version of R. 2.2.1

- 2.2.1 -  Using the File Explorer, navigate to  C:\Program Files\R and make a note of the path where R is installed (eg. R-4.2.2)
+ 	2.2.1 Using the File Explorer, navigate to folder C:\Program Files\R

+​	2.2.2 Make a note of the path where R is installed (eg. R-4.3.2)

 **2.3** - Edit the startup command .bat file to set the path to the installed version of R

- 2.3.1 - Using the File Explorer, find the file: MOTUS_MSWINDOWS_STARTSERVER.bat in the main project folder.
+​	2.3.1 Using the File Explorer navigate to the file: MOTUS_MSWINDOWS_STARTSERVER.bat

- 2.3.2 - right-click to edit (in notepad) , set the path in the cmd shown to the version discovered above and "Save" it.
+​	2.3.2  Right-click to edit (in notepad)

+​	2.3.3  Set the path in the cmd shown to the version discovered above and "Save" it.
-**2.4** - Create the task scheduler run-at-boot job.

- 2.4.1 - Right-click the TaskScheduler icon and choose "Run as administrator"
+**2.4**   Use the SearchBox or right-click the TaskScheduler icon on your taskbar and choose "Run as administrator"

- 2.4.2 - In TaskScheduler window - Click to highlight "Task Scheduler Library" on the right side panel
+**2.5 - In TaskScheduler - Highlight "Task Scheduler Library" on the right side panel

- 2.4.3 - In TaskScheduler Main Menubar:  Action > Import Task
+**2.6** - In TaskScheduler Main Menubar:  Action > Create Task

+**2.7** - On the "General" tab

+- The task will be named MOTUS_MSWINDOWS_STARTSERVER_TASK
+- Location field is just a default backslash character

+   - Type a short Description. e.g.
+   -  Check run under the Admin account.
+(ComputerName\Admin)·

+- Check the option  ‘Run whether user is logged on or not”

+**2.8** - On the "Triggers" tab

+- Click "New" button and in the pop-up, set "Begin the task" to run at “At Startup”
+- Make sure the checkbox near the bottom of the panel here is “Enabled” (checked)
+- Press "OK" button for the trigger.

+**2.9** - On the "Actions" tab

+- Click "New" button ; in the pop-up,  set  it’s 'Begin the task' dropdown to be “Start a  Program”
- 2.4.4 - in the "open file" pop-up, navigate to the file  MOTUS_MSWINDOWS_STARTSERVER_TASK.xml in the project folder and "Open" it.
+- In the "Program/script" section, use the browse button and navigate to the main projects    		      Motus_Kiosk/extras/ MOTUS_MSWINDOWS_STARTSERVER.bat and select it
+- Set the "Start In:" field to C:\MOTUS_USER\Projects\MOTUS_KIOSK\code
+- Press "OK"  for the action button.

+**2.10** - On the "Conditions" tab

+- Uncheck the box "Start only if computer is on AC power"
+- Press "OK"  for the action button.

+**2.11** - On the "Settings" tab

+- Only the following two boxes should be checked:
+  - "Allow task to be run on demand"
+  - "If task does not end when requested, force it to stop."
+- Press "OK"  for the action button.

-  **Note** Windows may ask you for the Admin account password, before it will create the task.)
+**2.12** - Click the final "OK" -  Windows will ask you for the Admin account password, then create the task.

-**2.5**  - Test that the job starts manually

- 2.5.1 - From within the taskManager , highlight the MOTUS_MSWINDOWS_STARTSERVER_TASK task you just created, right-click on it and select 'Run'.
+**2.13** - From within the TaskScheduler

+- Highlight the MOTUS_MSWINDOWS_STARTSERVER_TASK task
+-  Right-click and select "Run" from the dropdown.
- 2.5.2 - Open Chrome or Firefox and browse to:  http:://localhost:8081 - the kiosk app should be displayed in the browser.
+- Open a browser and go to URL:  http:://localhost:8081 - the kiosk app should be displayed in the browser.

-**2.6** - Test that the job starts on boot

- 2.6.1 - shutdown and reboot the PC.
- 2.6.2 - retest by pointing your web browser again to localhost:8081
+**2.14** - If you are able to get the Kiosk dashboard to display in a Web browser,  shutdown and reboot the PC.
+Then retest by again  pointing your web browser again to localhost:8081

-**Warning** On a slow PC, sometimes it takes a few momentd for the server to fully start.
+Note that on a slow PC, sometimes it takes a few moment for the server to fully start.
 Your browser may say it failed to connect, wait perhaps 5-10 seconds and retry.)

-**2.7** - At this point you should have a kiosk server )that auto-starts whenever the PC is booted (but not the dashboard window yet...that comes next)wmic
+**2.15** - At this point you hopefully have a kiosk server that auto-starts whenever the PC is booted.

-**TROUBLE SHOOTING:** If the browser doesnt display the dashboard.
+If not... **TROUBLE SHOOTING: ** If the browser doesnt display the dashboard correctly.

 First look in the main project's Logs directory for any messages in the most recent log.
+If the program was able to get far enough to start logging and crashed, then there should be a timestamped log file in the C:\MOTUS_USER\Projects\MOTUS_KIOSK\logs directory

 Else try opening a Cmd.exe window and R-Studio side-by-side.
 In the command window type the full command below all as a single line:

 **WARNING**: sometimes a cut&paste from below will replace the single quotes that wrap the directory path  with a reversed quote (’).
 Its really hard to spot so make sure after the paste they both are true single quotes!
 Same for the double-quotes.
+It should all be a single line in the cmd window.

+**Substitute your installed version of R in the cmd below*

 ```
-“C:\Program Files\R\R-4.2.2\bin\R.exe” -e “shiny::runApp('C:/Users/MOTUS_USER/Projects/MOTUS_KIOSK',port=8081)"
+“C:\Program Files\R\R-4.3.2\bin\R.exe” -e “shiny::runApp('C:/Users/MOTUS_USER/Projects/MOTUS_KIOSK',port=8081)"
 ```

-View the command output for hints to the error - sometimes it has been a failed package load and there will be a message like "No package xxxx not found".
+View the command output for hints to the error - sometimes it has been a failed package load and there will be a message like "No package xxxx not found" or needs to be updated.
 This can usually be cleared by typing install.package("xxxx") in the RStudio console.
-(See also the BUILDING_THE_APP_README.md Section 3.0)
+(See also the START_HERE.md Section 3.0)

 Once you are able to get the Kiosk dashboard to display in a Web browser,  shutdown and reboot the PC.
 Then point your web browser again to localhost:8081

 (Note that on a slow PC, sometimes it takes a few moment for the server to fully start.
 Your browser may say it failed to connect, wait perhaps 5-10 seconds and retry.)

-At this point you hopefully have a kiosk server that auto-starts whenever the PC is booted.

 ### 3.0 - Make user MOTUS_USER auto start kiosk gui on login